SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/DI4R_iRODS.md

 - Steer dataflows between iRODS instances with the iRODS native icommands
 - Do automatic data replication between iRODS servers with the B2SAFE module
 - Steer data between our laptop/userinterface and iRODS with gridFTP
-- Execute third party transfers with gridFTP between a gridFTP enabled iRODS server and a 'normal' iRODS server
+- Execute third party transfers with gridFTP between a gridFTP enabled iRODS server and a 'normal' gridFTP server

 # iRODS and B2SAFE
 ## Basic commands